moby/moby/docs/sources/reference/commandline/cli.md

-      --privileged=false         Give extended privileges to this container --read-only=false           Mount the container's root filesystem as read only --restart=""               Restart policy to apply when a container exits (no, on-failure[:max-retry], always) --rm=false                 Automatically remove the container when it exits (incompatible with -d) --security-opt=[]          Security Options
+      --privileged=false         Give extended privileges to this container --read-only=false           Mount the container's root filesystem as read only --restart=""               Restart policy to apply when a container exits (no, on-failure[:max-retry], always) --rm=false                 Automatically remove the container when it exits --security-opt=[]          Security Options
-      --sig-proxy=true           Proxy received signals to the process (non-TTY mode only).
-SIGCHLD, SIGSTOP, and SIGKILL are not proxied.
-      -t, --tty=false            Allocate a pseudo-TTY
+      --sig-proxy=true           Proxy received signals to the process -t, --tty=false            Allocate a pseudo-TTY
       -u, --user=""              Username or UID
       -v, --volume=[]            Bind mount a volume (e.g., from the host: -v /host:/container, from Docker: -v /container)